 Lars Nyberg, 47, has been Chairman, Chief Executive Officer, and President of NCR since June 1, 1995.
 Before joining NCR, from 1993 to 1995, Mr. Nyberg was Chairman and Chief Executive Officer of the Communications Division for Philips Electronics NV, an electronics and electrical products company.
 He also served as a member of the Philips Group Management Committee during that time.
 In 1992, Mr. Nyberg was appointed Managing Director, Philips Consumer Electronics Division.
-From 1990 to 1992, he was Chairman and Chief Executive Officer of Philips Computer Division.
+From 1990 to 1992, he was the Chairman and Chief Executive Officer of Philips Computer Division.
 Mr. Nyberg became a director of NCR in 1995.

 David R. Holmes, 58, has been President and Chief Executive Officer of The Reynolds and Reynolds Company since 1989 and its Chairman since August 1990.
-He joined Reynolds and Reynolds, a provider of information management systems and services to the automotive and general business markets, in 1984 as Senior Vice President of its Computer Systems Division.
-Prior to joining Reynolds and Reynolds, he was Vice President and General Manager at Nabisco Brands, Inc. Mr. Holmes is a director of The Dayton Power & Light Company.
-He became a director of NCR on January 1, 1997.
+He joined Reynolds and Reynolds, a provider of information management systems and services to the automotive, health-care, and general business markets, in 1984 as Senior Vice President of its Computer Systems Division.
+Prior to joining Reynolds and Reynolds, he was Vice President and General Manager at Nabisco Brands, Inc. Mr. Holmes is a director of The Dayton Power & Light Company and Wright Health Associates, Inc. Mr. Holmes became a director of NCR on January 1, 1997.